rtmigo/xrandom_dart/README.md

 But some of the classes really need full support for 64-bit integers.
 **JavaScript** actually only supports **53 bits**.
 If your target platform is JavaScript, then the selection will have to be narrowed down to the options marked with **[✓] checkmark in the JS column**.
-Trying to create a incompatible object in JavaScripts-transpiled code will lead to `UnsupportedError`.
+Trying to create a incompatible object in JavaScript-transpiled code will lead to `UnsupportedError`.

 If your code compiles to native (like in **Flutter** apps for **Android** and **iOS**), **64-bit** generators will work best for you.
 For example, `Xorshift64` for speed or `Xoshiro256pp` for quality.